 8. Place the ziti, uncovered, on top of the baking sheet.
 Bake for 30 minutes or until the cheese is deeply golden.

-9. Remove the baker from the oven and let it cool for 10 minutes before serving.
+9. Remove from the oven and let it cool for 10 minutes before serving.
 Sprinkle freshly torn basil on top, slice with a sharp knife, and serve.